thibaudk/ossia.github.io/_score_features/scenario.md

 - Message list: add messages to the state
 - .cues files (created by dropping a state into the library)
 - .layer files

+#### From states
+- It is possible to select messages in a state and drop them either in the scenario, or on another state